Plant 'milkers' seek molecules for medicines and make-up

 The 10-year-old French firm tests around 100 plant species every year.
 They are grown using aeroponics, a soil-free culture system that allow roots to interact with a mist containing various nutrients to allow the plants to grow.

-The biomolecules PAT hunts are those produced when plants’ defenses are triggered, which it has found to be most useful for commercial applications.
+The biomolecules PAT hunts are those produced when plants’ defences are triggered, which it has found to be most useful for commercial applications.

-“Plants generate defense molecules naturally,” said Frederic Bourgaud, a PAT vice president.
+“Plants generate defence molecules naturally,” said Frederic Bourgaud, a PAT vice president.
 “We ensure they produce as many of them as possible,” he said.

 BASF, the world’s largest chemicals company by sales, sealed a deal with PAT in May under which it gains exclusive access to tests involving molecules that could be used in agriculture, such as biological pesticides.
 In return, the German group provides PAT with research teams and industrial know-how.